Tip: See our Amsterdam Museums home page for general information, including how to obtain discounts on entrance fees.

 A new ticket & entry system has significantly reduced the legendary ‘eternal’ queues .
 However, visiting the museum takes some planning.

 We explain the ticket & entry system, alert you to the busiest times, and have a serious warning about where not to get tickets.
-Important: Due to renewal work, from Monday, October 16, 2017 through mid-January 2018, all visitors must purchase an online ticket (with a time slot) in advance.
+Important: Due to renovation work, through May 1, 2018, all visitors must purchase an online ticket (with a time slot) in advance.
+No tickets will be available at the ticket office.

 The Rijksmuseum in Amsterdam is the premier art museum in the Netherlands.